Showing posts sorted by relevance for query super pack. Sort by date Show all posts

 Today's cartoons are rubbish! #JustSayin

 Thundercats was released back in 1988 by Elite and is obviously based on the old kid's TV show.
 Now, I don't remember the programme myself but YouTube does, which meant I finally got to see what all the fuss was about.
-An interesting show for the time and the game has many similarities, especially with the characters.
+An interesting show for the time and the game has many expected similarities, especially with the characters.

-Gameplay is represented as a sideways-scrolling platformer over a number of (torturous) levels.
+The gameplay is represented as a sideways-scrolling platformer over a number of (torturous) levels.
 We are Lion-O, a Thundercat with flame-red hair and a huge sword who battles strange animal foes.
-These baddies are from something called Mumm-Ra who have not only stolen the Thundera jewel but have also kidnapped the other Thundercats.
+These baddies are from something called Mumm-Ra who have stolen the Thundera jewel and kidnapped the other Thundercats.

 What shall we do?

-I think this translates as - we need to save the day!
+I think we better save the day!
 Okay, let's see some screenshots...

 The first level breaks you into the mayhem nicely.
 Look for power-ups and try not to panic.